-Mark 3:5 Stretch forth your hand.
+Mark 3:5 Stretch forth thine hand.

 This phrase has a simple meaning when addressed to the crippled man, but it also means to go beyond your abilities in extending help.
 In terms of the larger discussion about religion and the Sabbath, Christ answers his own question about the priority of doing good in the context of religious tradition.
 He has said clearly that religious tradition is our servant not our master.
 It is meant to give us power and ability not to take it away.
 The parallel verse in Luke 6:10 is identical, while the difference in Matthew 12:13 is only the position of the pronoun, "your".

-"Hand" is a noun "the hand" but has a host of meanings in Greek beyond a simple body part.
+hand: "Hand" is a noun "the hand" but has a host of meanings in Greek beyond a simple body part.
 It means "helping another" (like the English "lending a hand") and it means "an act or deed," especially in the sense of going beyond words.
 Christ used the hand, both in his actions and words, as symbolic of an individual's personal power.
 Every time he used the word (or used his hands), they were an expression of power.
 Being "in someone's hands" means being in their power (Matthew 17:22).
 He said that we are better off losing our abilities as symbolized by our hands (Matthew 5:30) than misusing them.

 Ἔκτεινον (2nd sg aor imperat act) "Stretch forth" is ekteinô, which means "to stretch out", "to offer food", "to prostrate yourself", "to straighten", "spread out," to extend," "spin out, "prolong", "put forth" and, in the passive, "be unfolded", "be smoothed."

 τὴν χεῖρά (noun sg fem acc) "Hand" is from cheir which means "the hand and arm," and "with the help of agency of another."
 Like "hand" in English, it has a lot of meanings including "an act or deed", "a body of people," and the measurement "handful."